Final amended EHCP delayed — the platform drafts your chase pack | EHCP Clarity

 Request a response within 5 working days

-If the LA cannot explain the delay or give a firm date, this is a breach of statutory timescales.
+If the local authority cannot explain the delay or give a firm date, this is a breach of statutory timescales.

 3. 3